decentraland/sdk7-goerli-plaza/clap-claim-dispenser/README.md

 Where:

-* `<CAMPAIGN_ID>` is the Minting Address of your campaign. **Replace for yours here**
+* `<CAMPAIGN_ID>` is the Minting Address of your campaign. **Replace with yours here**
 * `<DISPENSER_KEY>` is the Dispenser secret key, replace with yours.

 The `startDate` and `endDate` are not mandatory and will not interrupt the mint.
-This is set when you crate the Dispenser in the Campaign.
+This is set when you create the Dispenser in the Campaign.

-Now, your scene dispenser will mint from your campaign, use some of the funds you transfered into the campaign to cover the GAS fees, and transfer the wereable to the user claiming!
+Now, your scene dispenser will mint from your campaign, use some of the funds you transfered into the campaign to cover the GAS fees, and transfer the wearable to the user claiming!

-### Setting up Dispenser Position, Rotation and Wereable GLB
+### Setting up Dispenser Position, Rotation and Wearable GLB

 To edit the position and rotation of the dispenser, go to `initDispensers` function in `src/modules/dispensers.ts` file: